longevityframework/longevity/manual/what-is-longevity.md

 concerns within the persistence layer, so details such as database IDs and version columns for optimistic locking don't leak out into other layers of our application.
-This allows the implementation of our domain classes and services to more closely resemble the entities in our domain models.
+This allows the implementation of our domain classes and services to more closely resemble the entities and services in our domain models.

 Document databases allow us to shift our focus from the entity to the [aggregate](http://martinfowler.com/bliki/DDD_Aggregate.html).
 The